tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ClientHellos, as this allows a network attacker to disclose the contents of this ClientHello, including the SNI.
 It MAY attempt to use another server from the DNS results, if one is provided.

+### Server rollback

+This protocol is designed to fallback gracefully to ECH rejection in case it becomes necessary to rollback a server to a point prior to ECH implementation.
+If the server confirms both acceptance and rejection (as indicated by the `ECHConfig` defined in {{ech-configuration}}), then the client interprets the absence of the "ech" extension in the server's response as confirmation of rejection.
+On the other hand, if the server confirms rejection only, then the client interprets the absence of this extension as an indication of acceptance.
+Therefore, it is incumbent upon the client-facing server to support ECH for as long as the ECH configuration is valid (as determined by the ECHConfig).
+In particular, it must delay rollback until the ECHConfig expires.

 ## Middleboxes